Recipe Overview

 Frozen Bananas

-- Add green leafy vegetables to your smoothie: kale, spinach, mild arugula, collard, or Swiss chard.
-Stay away from “spicy” or bitter greens like mustard greens or radicchio, unless you’re a green smoothie veteran.
+- Add green leafy vegetables to your smoothie: Kale, spinach, mild arugula, collard, or Swiss chard are good choices.
+Stay away from spicy or bitter greens like mustard greens or radicchio, unless you’re a green smoothie veteran.

-- Fresh herbs such as parsley or mint add unique flavor, loads of nutrition, and play nice with the fruit flavors.
+- Fresh herbs: Parsley or mint add unique flavor, loads of nutrition, and play nice with the fruit flavors.

 Add protein to a green smoothie